malthe/otto/otto/docs/getting_started.rst

   >>> assert_response("/otto", app, output)

-Routes can include the asterix character to match any number of path segments in a non-greedy way.
+Routes can include the asterisk character to match any number of path segments in a non-greedy way.
 The path is passed to the *route factory* callable [#]_ and the result is passed to the controller as the first argument.